nodebotanist/NEJS-2019/slides/presentation.md

 * Augmenting JS at its not-so-strong points
 * Not rewriting entire codebases to use them on the web
 * Fewer calls to the server, less latency, faster web apps

+^ Fewer calls to the server because Web Assembly lets us do more work in the browser

 ---